Project Title: Spatially resolved transcriptome profiling in post-mortem human brains of Alzheimer’s disease

 Supervisor: Professor Paul Matthews

-Location: 7th floor Sir Michael Uren Hub, White City campus, Imperial College London
+Location: Level 7, Sir Michael Uren Hub, White City Campus, 86 Wood Lane, W12 0BZ

 Whole transcriptome profiling in frozen tissue facilitates the generation of “whole pictures” for cell type identification in context of heterogeneous tissue.
 I am using Visium, a spatial transcriptomic technique, to recover major biological meanings that are lost in single-nucleus RNA sequencing data, including spatial mapping of cell types, spatial patterns associated with gene expressions and cell states, and underlying cell-to-cell communications.
 More specifically, our goal is to characterise the changes in glial cell states that are associated with amyloid plaques in postmortem AD tissue.